 We’re the first ones to advocate the importance of an airtight plan.
 Here are some reasons why we are firm believers that a plan can take your content from ordinary to extraordinary:

-- Gives you more flexibility→ ironically, having a content plan, gives you more space to experience with different types of content and to exploit those random bursts of creativity as your main content is already set
+- Gives you more flexibility→ Ironically, having a content plan, gives you more space to experience different types of content and to exploit those random bursts of creativity as your main content is already set

 That being said, it is equally important to switch your content up.
 Did you know that 94% of marketers think that videos have made users understand services or products better?